ArchinDeepakTV/multi-step-form/README.md

 # multi-step-form

-a multi step form to enter credentials for registering a new car
+a multi step form to enter credentials for buying a new bike